Summary

 Contract relationships:

-Documents: A401™, Contractor/Subcontractor Agreement; C191™, Multi‐Party Agreement for Integrated Project Delivery; and C401™, Architect/Consultant Agreement.
+Documents: A401™, Contractor/Subcontractor Agreement; C191™, Multi‐Party Agreement for Integrated Project Delivery; and C401™, Architect/Consultant Agreement; and C402™, Standard Form of Agreement Between Architect and Consultant for Special Services.

 *If A401 or C401 is to be used on a project with the Multi‐Party Agreement, appropriate modifications should be made with the assistance of insurance and legal counsel.